chnm/model-articles/content/articles/barleta.md

 temporal analysis.
 Giving a static representation of this space, especially when the article covers a long period, would contradict this conceptual framework.
 It would also mislead the reader to believe that a well-ordered space actually existed.
-The choice not to include such a map is also supported by debates on information design and among historians who use visualizations, which assert that visualization should further arguments.
+The choice of not including such a map is also supported by debates on information design and among historians who use visualizations, which assert that visualization should further arguments.
 That is, visualizations articulate a set of